-Centre for the Study of Knowledge Expertise Science
+Centre for the Study of Knowledge, Expertise and Science

-KES is a university-wide, internationally known, research centre specialising in the nature of expertise in science and society.
+KES is an internationally known, university-wide, research centre specialising in the nature of expertise in science and society.

-KES is a university-wide, internationally known, research centre specialising in the nature of expertise in science and society.
+KES is an internationally known, university-wide, research centre specialising in the nature of expertise in science and society.
 KES draws together researchers from a range of specialisms within science and technology studies including:

 - sociology of scientific and medical knowledge

 KES welcomes applications from graduate students or others who would be interested in researching in any of these areas or new or related topics.
-KES is recognised by the ESRC for the award of PhD studentships in Science and Technology Studies and has had success in the past in obtaining Cardiff University PhD studentships.
+KES is recognised by the ESRC for the award of PhD studentships in Science and Technology Studies, with past graduates going on to forge successful academic careers.

 The main focus of the Centre's work is developing Studies in Expertise and Experience (SEE) through case studies of pure and applied sciences as well as projects investigating public understanding of, and participation in, science.